 Learn More About Dogs & How To Care For Them

 As you probably have noticed by now, your dog might be trembling for several reasons.
 Instead of asking yourself, “why my dog is shaking?” make sure you consider their environment, behavior, body temperature, and additional symptoms.

 Stressful situations, especially for dogs who rarely socialize, can trigger trembling.
 These conditions include loud noises, like fireworks and thunderstorms, meeting new people or dogs, and visiting the veterinarian, among other things.
 If you sense that your dog is trembling because of a health issue or poison, take them to the vet immediately.
-View more here.
+View more about Holistapet here.